You may have heard that there is no natural non-toxic sealer for real stone countertops.

 The testing went on for many months!

-My top pick is definitely a walnut oil/wax mix which has long been used successfully on real stone.
+Summary: My top pick is definitely a walnut oil/wax mix which has long been used successfully on real stone.
 There are some caveats – there are some stones and some situations where this will not work well.

-This all-natural, healthy, and food-safe “drying oil” works as an effective sealer for real stone and is usually the best choice for most applications.
-Drying oils polymerize, forming a durable finish on the surface.
+Walnut oil is an all-natural food-safe low-odor “drying oil” that works as an effective sealer for real stone and is usually the best choice for most applications.

 Because stone countertops do need re-sealing fairly often, this becomes an area of priority to have something low tox.